clojang/jiface/README.md

 The primary goal of jiface is to make it easier to write Clojure programs that need to communicate with Erlang nodes (including LFE and Elixir).

-For a comparison of JInterface, the low-level `jiface` API, the the high-level Clojang API, see
+For a comparison of JInterface, the low-level `jiface` API, and the high-level `clojang` API, see
 [the APIs summary](http://clojang.github.io/jiface/current/05-apis.html) page.